-Just like the Facebook Newsfeed, keeping your Twitter timeline full of relevant information.
-As we increase the number of people we follow on Twitter, we also increase the number of distracting, useless information, otherwise known as noise, that flows into our Twitter timelines.
-Constantly pruning for fresh information is a tedious and time-consuming job that I only do once a month.
+As we increase the number of people we follow on Twitter, we also increase the volume of information, aka noise, that flows into our Twitter timelines.
+Pruning my following for fresh, relevant and insightful information is a tedious and time-consuming job that I only have the heart to do once a month.

-In the meantime and in between time, I use the following tips to keep the noise level down in my Twitter timeline.
+In between time, I use these tips to keep the noise level down in my Twitter timeline.

 Automatically Unfollow (in Bulk)

-If you’d rather automate the clean-up process as much as possible, check out apps like TwitQuit that allow you to set parameters to automatically unfollow or follow people after a specified period of time or when they follow or unfollow you.
-If you have a mass following it’ll be easier if you use bulk unfollow tools to cut the noise down immediately.
+If you’d rather automate a cleanup of your Twitter following, check out apps like TwitQuit that let you set parameters to automatically unfollow/follow people after a period of time or when they follow/unfollow you.
+If you have a mass following it’ll be easier if you use bulk unfollow tools like this to cut the noise down.

-Have you mastered the art of keeping the noise out of your Twitter Timeline?
-Let me know what tips, shortcuts, apps, and hacks you’re using to keep your the tweets coming in your timeline relevant!
+Have you mastered the art of keeping the noise in your Twitter Timeline to a minimum?
+Let me know what tips, shortcuts, apps, and hacks you’re using to keep the most relevant tweets coming!